Skip to main content

 Project Economics

 Bay Area labor pushes installed pricing above national medians.
-The ranges below are honest planning numbers — actual quotes come after the site walk and the rebate calculation, which usually offset 50–100% of the equipment cost.
+The ranges below are honest planning numbers.
+Actual quotes come after the site walk and the rebate calculation.
+Rebates offset a meaningful share of equipment cost (up to 100% for Santa Clara's SVP customers, and a smaller portion under the utility rebate catalog elsewhere in the county), so we frame the numbers against your actual program eligibility.

 The Rebate Math

-Per-fixture rebate amounts move year to year.
-We run them against the live catalog when we price your project so the project economics on the proposal are the project economics on the invoice.
+Rebate and incentive amounts change over time and vary by utility program.
+We confirm the current programs your project qualifies for when we price it, so the project economics on the proposal are the project economics on the invoice.

 How a CRE Commercial LED Retrofit Runs